Design and Analysis of Switchback Experiments: Simulation Study

 \subsubsection{Simulation results.}

-We calculate the worst-case risk functions via simulation.
-Notice that even though we could calculate the worst-case risk function explicitly via Theorem~\ref{thm:RiskFunctionExplicit}, we still run the simulation to confirm this result.
-See Table~\ref{tbl:simu:WorstCaseRisk} for results.
+First, we calculate the worst-case risk functions via simulations.
+Notice that, when $p=m=2$, we could explicitly calculate the worst-case risk functions under the three different designs of switchback experiments $\bT^*, \bT^\mathsf{H1}$, and $\bT^\mathsf{H2}$.
+Even though we can explicitly calculate them via the following expression (See Lemma~\ref{lem:RiskFunctionExplicit} in the Appendix for details),

+we still use the simulation to confirm this result.
+See Table~\ref{tbl:simu:WorstCaseRisk} for our simulation results.